 Our next stop was only a couple of minutes drive away, where we made a short stop at Svalþúfa-Þúfubjarg cliff and hiked for a couple of minutes up the cliff to get a breathtaking view of Lóndrangar cliffs in the distance.

-Þúfubjarg cliff is believed to be the eastern part of an old crater which the ocean has eroded away.
+Þúfubjarg cliff is believed to be the eastern part of an old crater that the ocean has eroded away.
 Lóndrangar, on the other hand, are 2 ancient volcanic plugs with a very distinctive shape, as the bigger one looks like the Sphinx.

 These 2 volcanic plugs are also by some believed to be the church and the library of the hidden people of Iceland.
 You can read much more about this area in my travel-blog the Magical Snæfellsnes Peninsula in West-Iceland - Part II.